vjpixel/DustDuinoGSM/README.md

 You can find code for other versions of DustDuino on http://dustduino.org/

-This is the Arduino code for sending SMS with the readings of the equipment.
+This is the Arduino code for sending the readings of the equipment thru SMS and internet.

 IMPORTANT: This code don't run in Arduino IDE 1.0.5.
 It was compiled using IDE 1.6.5.